Category:

 United States of America

-💰 Compare Kevin Clash's Net Worth
+1. What Is Kevin Clash's Net Worth And Salary?

-What is Kevin Clash's net worth and salary?
+What Is Kevin Clash's Net Worth and Salary?

 Salary

-What was Kevin Clash's salary for voicing Elmo?
-Kevin Clash's exact Elmo salary was not known but most of the big name Sesame Street actors earn between $300,000 and $500,000 per year.
-According to their 2011 tax releases, Sesame Street paid Caroll Spinney, the actor who plays Big Bird, $314,072.
-Clash was not listed on the same tax release but as an executive producer he was paid a handsome cut of the profits that Elmo made each year in addition to his base salary.
+Kevin Clash's exact Elmo salary was not known, but most of the big-name "Sesame Street" actors earn between $300,000 and $500,000 per year.
+According to their 2011 tax releases, "Sesame Street" paid Caroll Spinney, the actor who played Big Bird, $314,072.
+Clash was not listed on the same tax release, but as an executive producer, he was paid a handsome cut of the profits that Elmo made each year in addition to his base salary.
 That included merchandise and DVD sales.

 Early Life

-Career
+Early Career

 Clash, while performing at a neighborhood festival, was discovered by Baltimore TV personality Stu Kerr at age 16.
 Kerr became Clash's mentor and hired him to perform in the Channel 2 show "Caboose."
-Clash also began building puppets for "Romper Room" around this time.
-At age 17, he met puppeteer Kermit Love, who recommended that Clash appear as Cookie Monster in the Sesame Street float during the Macy Thanksgiving Day Parade.
-This is where Clash met Jim Henson, who later became his mentor, boss, and close friend.
-When Clash was 19, he became a puppeteer for Captain Kangaroo.
-In 1984, Kevin had to turn down Henson's offer to work with him on "The Dark Crystal" because he was already working for two TV shows at the same time–Captain Kangaroo and "The Great Space Coaster."
-On the latter, Kevin was working as a producer for the first time.
+Kevin also began building puppets for "Romper Room" around this time.
+At age 17, he met puppeteer Kermit Love, who recommended that Clash appear as Cookie Monster on the "Sesame Street" float during the Macy Thanksgiving Day Parade.
+This is where Kevin met Jim Henson, who later became his mentor, boss, and close friend.

-After Captain Kangaroo was canceled in 1984 and Great Space Coaster ended, Clash was freed up to work with Henson on projects such as the hit film "Labyrinth" and "Sesame Street."
-Clash began work on "Sesame Street" with early characters such as Hoots the Owl, Baby Natassha, and Dr. Nobel Price.
+After "Captain Kangaroo" was canceled in 1984 and Great Space Coaster ended, Clash was freed up to work with Henson on projects such as the hit film "Labyrinth" and "Sesame Street."
+Kevin began his work on "Sesame Street" with early characters such as Hoots the Owl, Baby Natasha, and Dr. Nobel Price.

 Kevin Clash Net Worth and Salary